The Rock School for Dance Education

-The Rock School for Dance Education is a classical ballet school located in Philadelphia, Pennsylvania.
+The Rock School for Dance Education is a classical ballet school headquartered in Philadelphia, Pennsylvania.

-It is headed by director and president Peter Stark, who was director of Orlando Ballet School, and head of the men's division for Boston Ballet School.
+As of 2019, The Rock School is led by President and Director Peter Stark.
+Stark was the director of Orlando Ballet School and head of the men's division for Boston Ballet School.
+The Rock School expanded to include a satellite campus in West Chester, Pennsylvania.